The Flea Colony

 These newly hatched fleas will be in a location where they can acquire a rapid meal and complete the cycle again.

 Fleas seem to have an innate knowledge of where their colony of origination is and will exit the pet when he arrives back in this location.
 Studies done on squirrel fleas have shown that a flea colony will exist in the squirrels den or nest and the squirrel will be infested with both male and female fleas.
 These fleas however will not jump off this squirrel while the squirrel is in transit across the treetops or on the forest floor.
-These fleas will wait until the squirrel reaches his den to lay eggs and or leave the body of the squirrel.
+These fleas will wait until the squirrel reaches his den to lay eggs and to leave the body of the squirrel.
 The fleas will breed, lay eggs and reside within this “colony” until they need another blood meal.
 Certainly it would be difficult for a flea to jump off a squirrel in the forest and expect to see other fleas or to have another squirrel come by for a meal.
 This type of activity of flea mobility occurs with our domestic pets as well, and we can draw some conclusions from these studies.

 - Fleas are not transmitted to a pet in the back yard by passing wildlife or other domestic animals unless they frequent an area enough for a “flea colony” to develop there.